kschouhanpali-coder/AI_Chatbot/README.md

 ### 👉 [**Launch AI Assistant**](https://ai-chatbot-llmbased.netlify.app)

-*Runs live in your browser — no installation required.*
+*Runs live in your browser — no installation required.
+Create an account, add your Groq API key in Settings, and start chatting.*

 </div>